ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/AWS/projects/001-roman-numerals-converter/README.md

 Ten         Warning with "Not Valid!
 Please enter a number between 1 and 3999, inclusively."
 ```

-- As a second step, after you finish the coding, you are requested to deploy your web environment using Python's Flask framework.
+- As a DevOps, developer has given you app and template folder, you are requested to deploy your web environment using Python's Flask framework.

-- You need to transform your program into web application using the `index.html` and `result.html` within the `templates` folder.
-Note the followings for your web application.

-   - User should face first with `index.html` when web app started.

-   - User input should be taken via `index.html` using http post method

-   - If user input is not valid, user should be warned using the `index.html` with template formatting.

-   - Conversion result should be displayed using the `result.html` with template formatting.

-- Lastly, after transforming your code into web application, you are requested to push your program to the project repository on the Github and deploy your solution in the development environment on AWS EC2 Instance using AWS Cloudformation Service to showcase your project.
-In the development environment, you can configure your Cloudformation template using the followings,
+- You are requested to push your program to the project repository on the Github and deploy your solution in the development environment on AWS EC2 Instance using AWS Cloudformation Service to showcase your project.
+In the development environment, you'll configure your Cloudformation template using the followings,

    - The application stack should be created with new AWS resources.

-   - The application stack should take the name of your Key Pair as a parameter from the user;
+   - The application stack should take the name of your `Key Pair as a parameter` from the user;

-   - The application should run on Amazon Linux 2023 EC2 Instance
+   - The application should run on `Amazon Linux 2023 EC2` Instance

    - EC2 Instance type can be configured as `t2.micro`.

+   - Latest AWS Linux AMI should be used for template and Image Id must be referred to `SSM Parameter`

    - Instance launched by Cloudformation should be tagged `Web Server of StackName`